isabella232/finite-fault-product/docs/web_product.md

 Note: For the effective length/width the slip is [thresholded](https://github.com/hschovanec-usgs/finite-fault-product/blob/master/fault/fault.py#L531).

-**Mechanism and Segment Properties**
+**Model and Segment Properties**
-For a single segment solution the mechanism properties and model_segment properties are synonymous.
-For a two segment model, the model_segment properties are taken from each individual segment line, while the mechanism is found in the mechanism line of the fsp file.
+For a single segment solution the model properties and model_segment properties are synonymous.
+For a two segment model, the model_segment properties are taken from each individual segment line, while the model is found in the mechanism line of the fsp file.